 Rusty crayfish can be identified by their robust claws, and by dark rusty spots on each side of their carapace.
 The spots are situated as though the crayfish was picked up by someone with red paint on their forefinger and thumb.

+NOTE: If you receive a "sign in" message, click cancel to continue.
 Confirmed observations of Rusty crayfish submitted to the NYS Invasive Species Database.
 For more information, visit iMapInvasives

 Rusty crayfish inhabit lakes, ponds and streams.
 They prefer areas that offer rocks, logs or other debris as cover.